Meet the Team

 - Harvard University, B.A. (philosophy, magna cum laude), 2005

 - United States District Courts for the Districts of Maryland and Minnesota and the Northern District of Illinois

-- The Coming Assault on Access to Justice for Federally Insured Victims of Medical Errors, Trial Reporter (Special Issue 2018), at 34-37.
+- The Coming Assault on Access to Justice for Federally Insured Victims of Medical Errors, Trial Reporter (Special Issue 2018).

-- Continued Presence: New Immigration Relief for Victims of Human Trafficking Pursuing Civil Actions, Trial Reporter (Fall 2017), at 30-33.
+- Continued Presence: New Immigration Relief for Victims of Human Trafficking Pursuing Civil Actions, Trial Reporter (Fall 2017).

 - Rising Seas, Rising Suits: Juliana v.
-United States and Emerging Liability for Carbon Pollution, Trial Reporter (Fall 2016), at 20-25.
+United States and Emerging Liability for Carbon Pollution, Trial Reporter (Fall 2016).

-- Offers of Judgment under Maryland and Federal Law: Carrots and Sticks in Prodding Settlement, Trial Reporter (Summer 2016), at 26-29.
+- Offers of Judgment under Maryland and Federal Law: Carrots and Sticks in Prodding Settlement, Trial Reporter (Summer 2016).

 - Gold Mine or Fool’s Gold?
 Assessing Audit Trail Integrity, AAJ Professional Negligence Newsletter (Jan.
 2015).

 - “Homeward” Bound?
-Recent Supreme Court Decisions on Personal Jurisdiction, Trial Reporter (Special Issue 2015), at 34-39.
+Recent Supreme Court Decisions on Personal Jurisdiction, Trial Reporter (Special Issue 2015).

 - Toward Comprehensive Reform of America’s Emergency Law Regime, 46 U. MICH.
 J.L.
 REFORM 349, 737 (2013).

 - Medical Records and Audit Trails: Gold Mine or Fool’s Gold?, Utah Association for Justice Annual Convention (2020) (with Charles Thronson)